QTIM-Lab/dinov2_imagenet1k_example/README.md

 This will create the "extra" files and create the /data/extra contents that are needed

-## 5. Get images counts of the dataset
+## 5. Get images counts of the dataset and fix dataset.py file

 The dataset python file for DinoV2 for the ImageNet dataset requires you to input the counts of number of images for each group to be manually inputted.
 I create a script that counts the number of images, but you can also probably just copy and paste the values if you use the same dataset as me